jakev/android-setools/README.md

 # Android setools

 ## About
-This repo contains a bundled Debian package (`deb`) with the patched SELinux libaries (`libsepol`, `libselinux`) and supporting headers (`libbz2`) that allow SE for Android ("SEAndroid") v30 binary policies to be parsed.
+This repo contains a bundled Debian package (`deb`) with the patched SELinux libaries (`libsepol`, `libselinux`) and supporting headers (`libbz2`) that allow SE for Android ("SEAndroid") v30 binary policy files to be parsed.
 In addition, it includes a `Makefile` that will build a patched version of `setools` version 4.0.0 that exposes the following SELinux utilities:

 * sesearch
 * sediff